Gig Worker vs Independent Contractor: Guide 2025

 • Scheduling: Who’s in Control?

-Independent contractors set their schedules and work at their own pace, while employees follow a schedule set by their employer.
+Independent contractors set their own schedules and work at their own pace, whereas employees follow a schedule established by their employer.

 • Equipment and Supplies: Who Provides?